PhilPalmer/lbf-hack-tutorial/README.md

 What is FlowCraft?
 Why use it?
 [See FlowCraft slides](https://slides.com/diogosilva-1/nextflow-workshop-2018-6#/)

+During this session you will learn how to build your own Fastqc FlowCraft component & GATK pipeline

 ### a) Installation

 FlowCraft is available to install via both Conda & Pip.
 However, as we are going to building components we want to install the development version.
 This can be done with the following commands: